This is an online webinar series, not an event at the Eide Bailly Mankato office.

 Delivery Method: Group-Internet Based

-These are web-group seminars.
+Additional Information: This is a Group-Internet Based Webinar.
 No prerequisites or advanced preparation required.
-For information regarding refund, complaint and program cancellation policies, please contact Jason McKeever at 701.476.8773.
+For information regarding refund, complaint and program cancellation policies, please contact Amy DeGeorge.